 💪 Airtable API is clean, powerful and simple.
 Thus many people use Airtable as a backend and build custom solutions on top of it with API.

-Fibery has a weird API that is hard to learn by mere mortals.
+Fibery has two APIs.
+One is a weird API that is hard to learn by mere mortals.

 In fact this is quite low level API, but it’s very powerful.
 You can create databases and build your own schema using API, and definitely you can do pretty advanced queries and create entities.
 Webhooks are there as well.